Seizure on wages: what are the employer's obligations?

 Please note

-Seizable part
+Seizable portion

-Only part of the remuneration is liable to seizure.
+Only part of the remuneration is seizable.

-The calculation of the portions of salary that can be entered is based on a scale which takes into account the level of remuneration and the family responsibilities of the employee (spouse, Civil partnerships: titleContent or the spouse, dependent children and ascendant with less than €646.52, corresponding to the lump sum of RSA: titleContent).
+The fractions of salary that can be entered are calculated according to a scale which takes into account the level of remuneration and the family expenses of the employee (spouse, partner of Civil partnerships: titleContent or the cohabiting partner, dependent children and the ascendant whose resources are less than €651.69, corresponding to the lump sum of RSA: titleContent).

 Calculation method